avinashboy/hhackathon/README.md

    npm install
    ```

-2. Add a `.env` file in the root directory containing the following variables:
+2. Add a `.env` file in the root directory:
    ```
    hhackathon/
    │